TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/TypoScriptConfiguration.rst

 `view.templateRootPaths`
     This can be used to specify the root paths for all Fluid templates in this extension.
 If nothing is specified, the path :file:`extensionName/Resources/Private/Templates` is used.
-All layouts that are necessary for this extension should reside in this folder.
+All templates that are necessary for this extension should reside in this folder.

 `view.pluginNamespace`